Everyday Wanderer Logo

 Girl hiking through a forest in northwest Montana

 Hike the Trails.
-Montana is famous for its hiking trails.
-Whether you want to crisscross a mountain, wander through a forest, or stroll along a lake, you’re sure to find the perfect trail in Big Sky Country.
+Montana is famous for its miles of hiking trails.
+Whether you want to crisscross a mountain, wander through a national forest, or stroll along a lake, you’re sure to find the perfect trail in Big Sky Country.

 A grizzly bear in front of a large boulder